Timeline: The Palestinian Nakba (Catastrophe) & Establishment of Israeli Apartheid

 - With the help of Zionist militias and the use of brutal force, the British finally managed to suppress the Arab Revolt in 1939.
 The same year, the British government issued a policy statement known as the White Paper of 1939.
 In it, the British retreated from an earlier recommendation made in 1937's Peel Commission Report calling for the partition of Palestine into Arab and Jewish states, and instead endorsed the creation of an independent binational Palestinian state governed by Arabs and Jews in proportion to their size of the population.
 The White Paper also set limits on immigration into the country.

 - In crushing the Arab Revolt, the British severely weakened the Palestinian national movement by killing, jailing, and exiling Palestinian leaders, suppressing Palestinian political activity, and disarming Palestinian fighters.
 While the British violently suppressed the Palestinian national movement, they allowed and encouraged the Zionist movement to arm itself and "carve out an independent enclave for itself in Palestine as the infrastructure for a future state," in the words of Israeli historian Ilan Pappe.
-(The Ethnic Cleansing of Palestine, p.
-15).
 This would have profound implications in the struggle for Palestine over the next decade.

 The Irgun & Lehi: Zionist terrorism on the rise (1937-1948)